syncfusion-content/flutter-docs/Flutter/maps/markers.md

 ## Adding markers dynamically

 You can add markers dynamically using the `insertMarker` method in the `MapShapeLayerController`.
-The `markerBuilder` will be called for the respective index once when `insertMarker` method is called.
+The `markerBuilder` will be called for the respective index once `insertMarker` method is called.
 The `controller` property of `MapShapeLayer` has to be set with the new instance of `MapShapeLayerController`.

 Marker will be inserted at the given index if the index value is less than or equal to the current available index and the marker will be added as a last item if the index value is greater than the current available index.